 How will the study materials be translated?

 Labs conducting the study in a language other than English or Swedish may be asked to translate the materials to their own language.
 The translation procedure will be standardized and follow best practices in translating for cross-cultural research.
 The CLIMR coordinators will coordinate the official translation process.
 In brief, this means that we will send out a spreadsheet with tasks (e.g. translations, back-translations) and labs will have the opportunity to sign up for tasks in a first-come-first-serve manner.
-We will not start the formal translations until we have gotten a green light for all the materials of the study.
+We will start the formal translations ASAP (currently planned for early fall 2021).
 If you have already translated material (e.g. for your ethics application) that is of course fine.
 But we would strongly advise that you do not start with back-translations yourself.
-We wish to kick off this oversee this process.
+We wish to kick off and oversee this process.
 The reason is to make sure that the translations are standardized as much as possible, to maintain methodological rigor.

 How long is the window for data collection open?

 Data collections have been delayed.
 The current plan is to have the window for data collection open from the beginning of fall 2021 to June 2022.
 Note that this may change depending on the length of the peer-review.